EyasuTeshome/shifttracker/job-search/job-searching-morning-session-using-behavioral-grid-two-stories.md

     - The interviewer indicates when the time is up.
     - The interviewer asks the question a second time.
 Remember that it will be the same one on both occasions.
     - The applicant answers using another project/experience from the behavioral grid.
-    - The interviewer offers feedback to the applicant, stressing if the answer provided evidence of the attribute to be explored and explaining why it did or did not (if possible, give concrete examples).
+    - The interviewer offers feedback to the applicant, describing how the two answers were different and which one provided stronger evidence of the attribute to be explored, and explaining why it did or did not (if possible, give concrete examples).
 (1 min)
+    - The applicant reflects how comfortable they felt with each answer.

     **The applicant answers the same question twice, with two distinct answers that use a different project or experience as context.**